coenm/MyConfig/TotalCommander/README.md

 [Configuration]
 ReverseHistory=1
 ```

+## Sort Method
+Sorting a directory containing files such as `1.txt`, `2.txt`, .. `9.txt`, `10.txt` can be sorted alphabetically, but so have it sorted numeric you have to change the following setting:

+Configuration -> Options -> Display
+- Sort Method: 'Natural sorting: by character code and number'.

 ## Button bar
 Configuration -> Button Bar.
 Here i've added a few buttons.
 This button configuration is saved as `DEFAULT.BAR`